-Long underwear: Wool and synthetic base layers (make sure there is no cotton content) both do the trick.
+Long underwear: Either synthetic or merino wool base layers (make sure there is no cotton content) both do the trick.
 If you are going to buy only 1 set (top and bottom), go with a midweight model.
 This next-to-skin layer shouldn't be too tight or restrictive—kids will end up wearing their "long johns" as a stand-alone layer before and after they ski.

 Insulating layer: On colder days, kids can wear a lightweight fleece or wool top and pants over their long underwear.
 Again, avoid cotton.
 Alternatively, one trick is to have your child wear 2 sets of long underwear (one a size larger than the other) under his or her insulated jacket.
 In warm weather, you have a spare—and a set to grow into.